 - If your question involves posting code or any information regarding answers to the assignment, please post it as a private post to instructors.

-- Before submitting a post to Ed, please reread it to make sure it makes sense!
+- Before submitting a post to Piazza, please reread it to make sure it makes sense!
 While we like to promptly address your questions, it can be very difficult if we’re not sure what you’re asking!

 - If you are posting about problems with your code, please try to include specific information about what is wrong, along with what you’ve done so far to debug your program.
 We can’t do much with 200 lines of code and the declaration that your code simply “doesn’t work”!